OmarMAbbasi/StarfighterPvP/README.md

 	});
 ```

 This code allows for the creation of rooms, which players can invite their friends to join, as well as the joining of rooms.
-The game can
-manage multiple multiplayer games at once.
+The game can manage multiple multiplayer games at once.

 ### Frontend

 ![game](https://github.com/OmarMAbbasi/StarfighterPvP/blob/master/frontend/src/style/images/board.png)

 StarfighterPvP's frontend was built using React-Redux.
-These choices allowed for a unidirectional dataflow, single-source of truth, and
-dynamic state management.
+These choices allowed for a unidirectional dataflow, single-source of truth, and dynamic state management.
 Multiplayer was implemented using Socket.io.
-HTML canvas was used to render the board, game pieces, and
-animations, while CSS was used for styling.
+HTML canvas was used to render the board, game pieces, and animations, while CSS was used for styling.

 #### Frontend Dependencies
 Node package manager (npm) was used to install and save frontend dependencies.
 Axios was used to interact with the backend API.
-Other
-frontend dependencies include React-DOM, React DOM-Router, Provider, and Babel.
+Other frontend dependencies include React-DOM, React DOM-Router, Provider, and Babel.

 #### Game
-Upon creating or joining a room, the user is brought to the game page, where they have the abililty to dodge and destroy asteroids,
-while battling their friends to get the highest score possible.
+Upon creating or joining a room, the user is brought to the game page, where they have the abililty to dodge and destroy asteroids, while battling their friends to get the highest score possible.
 A single round is two minutes.
-The player with the highest score
+The player with the highest score at the end of all the rounds wins.

 ![splash](https://github.com/OmarMAbbasi/StarfighterPvP/blob/master/frontend/src/style/images/splash.png)

 The game class is resonsibile for bringing together all of the states, objects, and elements of the frontend.
-For example, the following
-function, the ```joinRoom()``` function, manages the creation and joining of rooms:
+For example, the following function, the ```joinRoom()``` function, manages the creation and joining of rooms:

 ```javascript
 joinRoom() {